 - 1. The Legislature finds and declares that: - a.
 Persons with developmental disabilities for whom it has been determined that community placement is appropriate but who are still residing in State developmental centers and for whom State resources are being expended to support this inappropriate level of care, and those persons with developmental disabilities who are on community services waiting lists, should be able to live quality, engaged lives in the community, with ready access to a broad range of community-based services and supports in the communities of their choice; - b.
-According to the New Jersey Olmstead Plan, "Path to Progress," issued in 2007, there are over 2,400 persons with developmental disabilities who have received a recommendation from their interdisciplinary team for community placement but who continue to reside in State developmental centers, and there are about 7,800 persons who remain on the Division of Developmental Disabilities waiting list for community services, which has grown by more than 60% in the last ten years; - c.
-In addition, youth with developmental disabilities who are transitioning into the adult system of care remain at home, with limited or no opportunity to pursue employment or meaningful daytime activities, and there is an obligation to help create the opportunity for independent lives in the community for these individuals as well, with the support of community-based services; - d.
+According to the Settlement Agreement entered into between Disability Rights New Jersey, Inc. and the Department of Human Services in February 2013, which together with the Path to Progress issued in 2007 and the Addendum to the State's Olmstead Plan, "Blueprint for the June 30, 2013 Closure of Vineland Developmental Center" dated May 2011, constitute the State's Olmstead Plan, there are about six hundred individuals residing in developmental centers who are determined to be "community placement-eligible"; this term includes individuals for whom their individual treatment team professionals have determined that community placement is appropriate and the individual or guardian, if applicable, does not oppose community placement. - c.
+There are about 8,000 persons who remain on the Division of Developmental Disabilities waiting list for community services, which has grown dramatically over the last ten years; - d.
+In addition, youth with developmental disabilities who are transitioning into the adult system of care remain at home, with limited or no opportunity to pursue employment or meaningful daytime activities, and there is an obligation to help create the opportunity for independent lives in the community for these individuals as well, with the support of community-based services; - e.
 New Jersey has an obligation to make significant progress to meet the intent of the decision of the United States Supreme Court in Olmstead v.
 L.C.
-(1999), and make a systems transformation that enables persons with developmental disabilities to receive appropriate services and supports in a timely manner, by shifting its significant investment in developmental center-based care to, instead, develop and expand the community-based services and support systems; - e.
-While making significant progress to meet the unmet needs of persons with developmental disabilities and provide timely access to community-based services and supports, it is important for New Jersey to do so in a manner that makes it easy for individuals and their families to access services; and - f.
+(1999), and make a systems transformation that enables persons with developmental disabilities to receive appropriate services and supports in a timely manner, by shifting its significant investment in developmental center-based care to, instead, develop and expand the community-based services and support systems; - f.
+While making significant progress to meet the unmet needs of persons with developmental disabilities and provide timely access to community-based services and supports, it is important for New Jersey to do so in a manner that makes it easy for individuals and their families to access services; and g.
 To achieve these goals, it is necessary to shift financial and human resources from the State developmental centers and, instead, use these resources to strengthen and expand community-based services, supports, and residential options to address unmet need by consolidating and closing developmental centers and retaining one center each in the northern and southern regions of the State.